lixpaulian/dacq/README.md

 ```

-For more details on how to use of these primitives, please see dacq.h header file and the test files.

 Most functions return a boolean, if it is `true`, then the function was successful, otherwise it failed.
 For more information on why it failed, the caller can use the `error` structure containing the error type and the error text (see below).

 ```c